 After Pritchard escaped, one last rescue attempt was made: "Other boys on the bank found a wire and tried to throw one end to the drowning boy.
 The attempt failed and Eugene disappeared below the surface.
 As he went under the group scattered in an attempt to summon aid.
 One of the boys ran south to an area where a bulldozer was operating while others ran over the levee to call firemen and police."

 At the time of McKinley’s death — the summer of 1961 — Jim Crow, the system of laws and regulations that segregated American communities along racial lines and protected white supremacy and the white power structure, was in the process of being dismantled thanks to the hard work and sacrifices of the men, women, and children of the Civil Rights Movement.
-Following the Brown vs. Board of Education decision in 1954, Portsmouth’s schools would evntually become fully integrated.
-Following the Supreme Court decision, African-American students would be enrolled in Lincoln Elementary and in the early 1960s, the formerly segregated Washington Elementary would be closed and its students integrated into the formerly white-only schools.
+Following the Brown vs. Board of Education decision in 1954, Portsmouth’s schools would eventually become fully integrated.
+Following the Supreme Court decision, African-American students would be enrolled in Lincoln Elementary and in 1965, the formerly segregated Washington Elementary would be closed and its students integrated into the city's other schools.
 Portsmouth’s Jim Crow was never as harsh and all encompassing as in many southern communities, yet life in the city was certainly segregated and racial tensions did occasionally run high.